 Yes, you can apply VPN routing to your main LAN while creating a separate guest network that uses a different gateway.
 This way, guests may bypass the VPN if you want, while your main devices remain protected.

 # How do I test if Proton VPN is working on EdgeRouter?
+Is mullvad vpn free pricing, features, and how it stacks up against other VPN services in 2026

 – Check your public IP address from a connected device e.g., laptop.
 It should show the VPN’s IP in the chosen server region.